zzonyo/trust-docs-test/source/index.html.md

   "id": "id generate by client"
 }

-After successfully subscribed, you will receied a response to confirm subscription
+After successfully subscribed, you will receive a response to confirm subscription

 ```json
 {